AmaanHUB/eng74_final_project/ami_README.md

         update_cache: yes
 ```

-* Finally, Jenkins is installed and `jenkins.service` is enabled.
+* Jenkins is installed and `jenkins.service` is enabled.
 ```yaml
     - name: Installing Jenkins and start
       apt: